 RIGHT TO BUY: You may have the right to buy your council home in England.
 In most cases your council will help you through the application process.

-MUTUAL EXCHANGE: You must follow certain rules to swap your council house with another tenant.
+MUTUAL EXCHANGE: You must follow set rules to swap your council home with another tenant.
 Your landlord can help if you are a housing association tenant who wants to swap homes.

 Council Housing Rules and Regulations in England and Wales